The causality road from dynamical triangulations to quantum gravity that describes our Universe: Change of vacuum and birth of time

 In our model, the origin of space was the oscillation of 2D scalar fields, whereas the origin of time was the scale of the system.
 They have different origins.
 This makes it possible to separate the birth of time and space.
 Specifically, the following process that breaks the scale transformation produces the birth of time,

 In fact the vacuum may not have changed directly.
-In stead of \rf{CreationOfTime}, the following process might have been happened if the sum of $\lambda_{{\tinyspace}n}$ is conserved for each $n$. \footnote{ There is a detailed discussion of this in ref.\ \cite{CausalityWJalgAWfullversion}. }
+Instead of \rf{CreationOfTime}, the following process might have been happened if the sum of $\lambda_{{\tinyspace}n}$ is conserved for each $n$. \footnote{ There is a detailed discussion of this in ref.\ \cite{CausalityWJalgAWfullversion}. }

 There are many unknowns here.
 These theoretical analyses require an understanding of the mathematics behind the $W$ and Jordan algebras.
 In any case, it is a process that creates time, so it is highly likely that it occurs kinematically, not dynamically.